-Many visitors from the United Kingdom, Scotland, and Ireland come to Florida each year, as there are many things to see and do.
+Many visitors from the United Kingdom, Scotland, and Ireland come to Florida each year, as there are many things to see and do in locations such as Miami, Ft.
+Lauderdale, and Orlando.
+Resorts like Disney and Universal Studios bring travelers from all over the world.
 Unfortunately, some visitors to Florida sustain injuries in vacation accidents.

 Injured travelers typically want to know if they have a right to compensation despite their foreign nationalities.
 Fortunately, there is a good chance those injured while visiting Florida can recover their damages.

 State Tort Laws

 Florida’s tort laws allow those injured as a result of someone else’s negligence to pursue compensation.
 State law recognizes that accident victims should not experience further loss or pay for their own damages when someone else causes them.
 If another party acts carelessly and causes an accident, they could be held liable for any subsequent injuries.

 These statutes extend to people from overseas who are hurt while visiting resorts such as Disney because of another party’s recklessness.
 Regardless of whether you are from Ireland or Scotland, the law states you are entitled to compensation for any injuries resulting from an accident caused by someone else’s negligence.